Improving Social Meaning Detection with Pragmatic Masking and Surrogate Fine-Tuning: Introduction

-To summarize, we make the following \textbf{contributions}: \textbf{(1)} We propose a novel pragmatic masking strategy that makes use of social media cues akin to improving social meaning detection. \textbf{(2)} We introduce a new effective surrogate fine-tuning method suited to social meaning that exploits the same simple cues as our pragmatic masking strategy. \textbf{(3)} We introduce SMPB, a new social meaning detection benchmark comprising $15$ different datasets whose accessibility is enhanced via paraphrase technology. \textbf{(4)} We report new SOTA on $15$ supervised datasets and offer remarkably effective models for zero- and few-shot learning.
+To summarize, we make the following \textbf{contributions}: \textbf{(1)} We propose a novel pragmatic masking strategy that makes use of social media cues akin to improving social meaning detection. \textbf{(2)} We introduce a new effective surrogate fine-tuning method suited to social meaning that exploits the same simple cues as our pragmatic masking strategy. \textbf{(3)} We report new SOTA on eight out of $15$ supervised datasets in the full-data setting. \textbf{(4)} Our methods are remarkably effective for few-shot and zero- and learning.
+We now review related work.

-The rest of the paper is organized as follows: We introduce our benchmark in Section~\ref{sec:smpb}.
-Sections~\ref{sec:prag_masking} and ~\ref{sec:sft} present our pragmatic masking and surrogate fine-tuning methods, respectively.
-Sections~\ref{sec:mtl} and \ref{sec:para_model} present our experiments with multi-task learning then paraphrase-based models.
-We compare our models to SOTA in Section~\ref{sec:comparisons} and show their effectiveness in zero- and few-shot settings in Section~\ref{sec:zfew}.
-We review related work in Section~\ref{sec:related_work} and conclude in Section~\ref{sec:conclude}.